 - Eliminate copy-pasting

 - Keep your data secure and separated in individual “buckets”

 - Maintain a central master workbook that your colleagues can’t touch

 - Distribute specific information to other people’s spreadsheets

-Follow the steps below to learn how to filter Excel from one workbook to the other inside Google Drive.
+Follow the steps below to learn how to filter Excel from one workbook to the other.